 In 2005, the Council declared an AQMA in Bishopbriggs, covering the A803 corridor.
-A map of the AQMA is included in Appendix 1 at the end of this report.
-In order to improve air quality, an AQAP was developed to identify actions and policies which the Council can implement to ensure air quality objectives are met.
+A map of the AQMA is included in Appendix 1.
+In order to improve air quality, an Air Quality Action Plan (AQAP) was developed to identify actions and policies which the Council can implement to ensure air quality objectives are met.
 The AQAP measures targeted a reduction in emissions from road traffic sources within the AQMA, with the overall aim being a reduction in pollutant concentrations

-Since the AQMA was declared in 2005, the Council has continued to monitor both $PM{10}$ and $NO_2$ at several locations in Bishopbriggs, using both automatic and passive sampling methods.
+Since the AQMA was declared in 2005, the Council has continued to monitor both PM{10} and NO_2 at several locations in Bishopbriggs, using both automatic and passive sampling methods.